Pareto-NRPA: A Novel Monte-Carlo Search Algorithm for Multi-Objective Optimization: Introduction

 where $(f_1, ..., f_p)$ are the objective functions and $X$ is the feasible set. $X$ can be a subset of $\mathbb{R}^n$ for continuous optimization problems or $\mathbb{N}^n$ for discrete optimization tasks, and includes possible constraints.
 The concept of Pareto-dominance allows one to compare two solutions $x$ and $y$.
 It is said that a solution $x$ \textit{dominates} $y$ ($x \prec y$) iff $f_i(x) \leq f_i(y), \forall i=1, ..., k$ and there exists a $j \in {1, ..., p}$ such that $f_j(x) < f_j(y)$.
 A solution $x$ is said Pareto-optimal iff $\neg \exists y \in X: y \prec x$, i.e. if there is no solution $y$ that dominates $x$.
 The set of all Pareto-optimal solutions is called the Pareto front.

 In this paper, we are concerned with tackling multi-objective optimization problems over a discrete search space using Monte-Carlo methods.
 Monte-Carlo methods typically use random simulations to collect information about the search space and converge to a solution.
 We introduce Pareto-NRPA, which is an extension of the NRPA algorithm \cite{rosin_nested_2011} to the case of multi-objective optimization.
 NRPA is a Monte-Carlo algorithm tailored to single-objective optimization (SOO) that uses nested searches combined with policy updates.
 NRPA has shown high performance on games and combinatorial optimization problems, finding world records on Morpion Solitaire and crossword puzzles \cite{rosin_nested_2011}.
-The contributions of this work are the following: \begin{itemize} \item We propose Pareto-NRPA, a novel algorithm for multi-objective optimization, and discuss the motivations behind the design choices of the algorithm. \item We introduce a new benchmark dataset based on popular traveling Salesman Problem with Time Windows (TSPTW) instances adapted to MOO.
+The contributions of this work are the following: \begin{itemize} \item We propose Pareto-NRPA, a novel algorithm for multi-objective optimization, and discuss the motivations behind the design choices of the algorithm.
+The code for Pareto-NRPA is available online. \footnote{\url{https://github.com/pareto-nrpa/pareto-nrpa}} \item We introduce a new benchmark dataset based on popular traveling Salesman Problem with Time Windows (TSPTW) instances adapted to MOO.
 This dataset (MO-TSPTW) is publicly released and available online. \footnote{\url{https://github.com/pareto-nrpa/mo-tsptw}} \item We compare the results of Pareto-NRPA against state-of-the-art MOO algorithms on two different sets of problems: the bi-objective TSPTW problem defined previously and bi-objective Neural Architecture Search (NAS) on well-known NAS benchmark datasets. \end{itemize} We find that Pareto-NRPA exhibits strong performances on these problems.
 As such, Pareto-NRPA may be identified as a suitable candidate for many multi-objective optimization problems over discrete search spaces.
+Similarly to evolutionary multi-objective optimization algorithms, Pareto-NRPA is a non-exact method for multi-objective optimization.
 To the best of our knowledge, this work is the first generalization of the NRPA algorithm to the multi-objective optimization setting.